Person reviewing natural disaster emergency funding options and financial resources after a crisis

 Quick Answer

-After a federally declared disaster, survivors can access multiple funding streams including FEMA Individual Assistance grants of up to $43,900, SBA disaster loans up to $500,000, and state emergency funds — all available as of July 2025.
+After a federally declared disaster, survivors can access multiple funding streams including FEMA Individual Assistance grants of up to $43,900, SBA disaster loans up to $500,000, and state emergency funds, all available.
 Filing at DisasterAssistance.gov is the fastest first step.

 Natural disaster emergency funding encompasses federal grants, low-interest government loans, state programs, nonprofit aid, and private lender options that activate after a major disaster strikes.
 According to FEMA’s Individual Assistance program data, the agency distributed more than $3.9 billion in housing and other needs assistance to disaster survivors in fiscal year 2023 alone.